-Since the year 2003, the French National Weather Service (Meteo-France) uses an operationnal real-time system that provides a daily monitoring of the water budget, streamflows and aquifer levels over the entire France : the SAFRAN-ISBA-MODCOU (SIM) system.
+Since the year 2003, the French National Weather Service (Meteo-France) uses an operationnal real-time system that provides a daily monitoring of the water budget, streamflows and aquifer levels over the entire France: the SAFRAN-ISBA-MODCOU (SIM) system.
 This coupled model is composed of the ISBA surface scheme and of the distributed hydrological model MODCOU.
-The system is used in a forced mode, with the atmospheric forcing derived from observations through the use of the SAFRAN analysis system.
-Such a system has been validated over 3 large french basins[°]: the Rhone, the Adour-Garonne and the Seine basins.
+It was first used in a forced mode, with the atmospheric forcing derived from observations through the use of the SAFRAN analysis system.
+It has been validated over 3 large french basins: the Rhone, the Adour-Garonne and the Seine basins.
 It was shown that the system satisfactorily reproduces the water and energy budgets, as well as the observed streamflows, aquifer levels and snow-packs.
 In particular, the main long-duration floods of the Seine are well simulated.

-The SIM system is also used for streamflow forecasting.
+The SIM system is now also used for streamflow forecasting.
 As a first step, experiments of determinist forecasts have been performed over the Rhone basin, using 2- and 3-day quantitive precipitation forecast.
 The encouraging results showed the potential of SIM for flood forecasting.
-As a next step, an ensemble streamflow prediction system is now being built.
-The forecasts from the Ensemble Prediction System of the ECMWF are used to force the system.
-The initial conditions of soil moisture, aquifer levels, etc. are given by the operationnal run of SIM, and the results are analysed for each forecast day.
-This system is expected to give 10-day forecasts of the streamflow of the main french rivers with a measure of the associated confidence, which is greatly valuable for flood warning and water management.
+As a next step, an ensemble streamflow prediction system over the entire France has been built.
+The meteorological 10-day forecasts from the Ensemble Prediction System of the ECMWF are used to force the system.
+The initial conditions of soil moisture, aquifer levels, etc. are given by the operationnal run of SIM.
+Since early 2005 this system produces ensemble forecasts every day in a real-time mode and gives 10-day forecasts of the streamflow of the main french rivers with a measure of the associated confidence.
+This kind of information is greatly valuable for flood warning and water management.